6 The content isn’t good (enough)

 #3 I signed up to get one email (or one thing)

 Make it clear to subscribers that when they sign up they will be sent regular emails, not just the one email with the free gift or info (or whatever).

 The emails become the same old stuff.
 Nothing fresh.
 There’s nothing interesting.
 Maybe you talk too much?
 Maybe you are talking about things you care about and not enough about what they care about.
 Always make it about “what’s in it for them.”

 … and the winner for driving away subscribers is …

 #1 Too Many Emails!

-Depending what survey you grab stats from, it ranges from 90% to 54% of subscribers are jumping ship because the feel they are receiving emails too frequently.
+Depending on what survey you grab stats from, it ranges from 90% to 54% of subscribers are jumping ship because they feel they are receiving emails too frequently.
 They also comment that too many companies are doing this and they need to get off of some of these lists.
-Many companies are over bombarding people with emails.
+Many companies are over-bombarding people with emails.
 You need to consider the recipient’s perspective of a constantly filling inbox.
 Don’t abuse it.

 Bonus Tip – Mobile Optimize

 78% of mobile users check their email on mobile.
 And seriously, do you even know someone who doesn’t use a mobile phone?
 Your great-grandmother … maybe.
 As more email is being read on mobile (60%), it’s time to make sure your emails are mobile optimized.
 If your emails can’t be read easily (or at all) on mobile devices, readers will stop opening them and/or unsubscribe.

 Wouldn’t you rather have your email be one that’s looked forward to, rather than be the “not another one to delete” in someone’s inbox?
 Be very aware of the guidelines above and ensure that you keep these best practices.